I'll tell you guys, I'll tell you, Kit, Mike, I know why she's crying.

 Well, I don't care.

-And the answer ought to be clearly and firmly, no.
+And the answer ought to be clearly and firmly no.

-We'll mark these things to market, we'll get through this, and then guess what?
+We'll mark these things to market.

 Many of you won't do this again.

-Jason Lewis in for Rush Lumbaugh on the excellence in broadcasting network back with more calls after this.
+Jason Lewis in for Rush Lumbaugh on the Excellence in Broadcasting Network, back with more calls after this.

-Talent on loan from Rush today for me, Jason Lewis, the big guy back tomorrow to analyze New Hampshire as the voting continues in the granite state.
+Talent on loan from Rush today for me, Jason Lewis, the big guy, back tomorrow to analyze New Hampshire as the voting continues in the granite state.

-It's gonna be a fascinating year.
+It's going to be a fascinating year.

 I mean, you've got Michigan next week.